spyder-ide/website-spyder/CONTRIBUTING.md

 ### Fork and clone the repo

-First, navigate to the [project repository](https://github.com/spyder-ide/website-spyder) in your web browser and press the ``Fork`` button to make a personal copy of the repository on your own Github account.
+First, navigate to the [project repository](https://github.com/spyder-ide/website-spyder) in your web browser and press the ``Fork`` button to make a personal copy of the repository on your own GitHub account.
 Then, click the ``Clone or Download`` button on your repository, copy the link and run the following on the command line to clone the repo with submodules:

 ```bash